MoamenSoroor/book-reviews-api/README.md

 Please Note: you can write any string in review like social media comments

-Get Books User Has Rated It
+Get Books User Rated It
 ------------------------------------
 Get Request On http://localhost:3000/user/books/rating

-Get Books User Has Favorited It
+Get Books User favored It
 ------------------------------------
 Get Request On http://localhost:3000/user/books/fav

-Get Books User Has Reviewed It
+Get Books User Reviewed It
 ------------------------------------
 Get Request On http://localhost:3000/user/books/review